math-a3k/django-ai/docs/apps/bayesian_networks.rst

 .. autoclass:: bayesian_networks.models.BayesianNetwork
    :members: get_engine_object, perform_inference, reset_inference

-If you want to do things programatically, you should see this migration of the ``examples`` app:
+If you want to do things programmatically, you should see the migrations of the ``examples`` app:

 .. autofunction:: examples.migrations.0004_bn_example.create_bn1_example
+.. autofunction:: examples.migrations.0006_clustering_bn_example.create_clustering_bn_example

 and take a look at the :download:`tests <../../tests/test_bns.py>`.